MedatechUK/Medatech.APY/docs/epdm.md

 ```

-Using the epdm class we can deserialise the EPDM data and begin stepping through the heirarachy of documets.
+Using the epdm package we can [deserialise](serial.md "Serial Class") the EPDM data from a file, and begin stepping through the heirarachy of documets.
 ```python
 if __name__ == '__main__':